superbrothers/minikube-ingress-dns/README.md

 alias minikube=/path/to/minikube-ingress-dns/minikube-ingress-dns-ubuntu14
 ```

-The default base domain for Ingress LB is `minikube.dev`.
-For example, if you create an ingress object like the following, you can access http://nginx.minikube.dev/ directly with curl, browser or something.
+The default base domain for Ingress LB is `minikube.local`.
+For example, if you create an ingress object like the following, you can access http://nginx.minikube.local/ directly with curl, browser or something.

 ```
 $ minikube start